 Your students can compete against their peers or against the computer.

-English.
+English and French.
 More languages available in the Personal Computers edition

 Read Dr. Ernest R. Cadotte's chapter from the Annals of Entrepreneurship Education and Pedagogy.